 In the context of the SHAKEN framework, STI certificates are not required for each originating telephone identity but rather, the same STI certificates can be used by a given SP to sign requests associated with multiple originators and SIP requests.
 The key aspect is that the identity-related information in the SIP requests is authenticated by the originating Service Provider and can be verified by the terminating Service Provider.
 Information contained within the Personal Assertion Token (PASSporT) in the SIP messages, attesting to a Service Provider’s knowledge of specific telephone identities that the terminating SP can use to determine specific handling for a call.
 Details for the attestation are provided in [ATIS-1000074].

 The SHAKEN certificate management framework is based on using a signed Service Provider Code token for validation when requesting an STI certificate.
-Prior to requesting a certificate, the SP requests a Service Provider Code token from the STI-PA as described in clause 6.3.4.
-When an SP initiates a certificate signing request, the SP proves that it has been validated and is eligible to receive an STI certificate via the use of the Service Provider Code token that is received from the STI-PA.
-Clause 6.3.5.2, steps 3 and 4, provide the details of the SP validation mechanism.
+Prior to requesting a certificate, the SP requests a Service Provider Code token from the STI-PA as described in clause 6.3.4.1.
+When an SP applies to the STI-CA for issuance of a new STI certificate, the SP proves to the STI-CA that it has been validated and is eligible to receive an STI certificate via the use of the Service Provider Code token that is received from the STI-PA.
+Clause 6.3.5.2, steps 3, 4 and 5, provide the details of the SP validation mechanism.

 SHAKEN Certificate Management